 Apply any other edits… (possibly more secrets to be shared in future blog posts…)

 And you’re all set!
-Congratulations on the successful completion of an intermediate level microphone removal!
+Congratulations on the successful completion of an intermediate level mic stand removal!
 (Can you believe there’s actually more advanced than this…?
 Coming Soon!!!)